mousetail/Cerebellum/README.md

 * Parent Parent List
 * Nth-parent list

-## Functions (8)
+## Functions (6)

-* Create Function with 1 argument
-* Create function with 2 arguments
-* Create function with 3 arguments
+* Create a new anynymous function
-* Call function with 1 argument
+* Call function with 1 argument, others will be set to None
-* Call function with 2 arguments
+* Call function with 2 arguments, others will be set to None
-* Call function with 3 arguments
+* Call function with 3 arguments, others will be set to None
 * Recurse
 * Recurse File